jamesgarriss/onering/generation/starting-gear.md

 Traveling gear is all the typical stuff used while adventuring, things like clothes, blankets, flint and steel, rope, and food and water (for one week).
 Typically these items are not detailed individually,  During the spring and summer, traveling gear has an Encumbrance of 2; during fall and winter, it has 3.
 Traveling gear can include one instrument, if the hero has at least one level in Song.

+Each hero starts the game with a set of traveling gear.

 ## War Gear

 Weapons, armor, helms, and shield are individually recorded, and they have unique Encumbrance ratings.

+Each hero starts with one of each weapon for which they have a skill point.
+Stats should be recorded for each weapon.

 ## Fatigue